rwaffen/kohinga/Readme.md

 ### Build index

-To index your images run `bundle exec ruby index.rb` or use the `/indexer` path from inside the app.
+To index your images run `curl -v localhost:4567/indexer` or use the `/indexer` path from inside the app.
 The `/indexer` path will get no output at the moment, but will report when finished.
 This could take a while, depending on the size of your collection.
 You can see the progress on the console or from `docker logs kohinga -f`